Skip to content

 Forgiving others strengthens hearts, dispels gloom, rejuvenates our well-being, releases pain and anguish…the list goes on.

-While authentic forgiving takes some intentional effort, reaching for that summit is worth the trouble.
-In fact, forgiveness is one of the most buoyant experiences we can pass through – both to forgive and to be forgiven.
+While authentic forgiveness takes intentional effort, reaching for that summit is worth the trouble.
+Forgiveness is one of the most positive experiences we can pass through – both to forgive and to be forgiven.
 Sometimes the sensation resembles extreme lightness and soaring on wings.
 I’ve been there.

 Common Misunderstandings